Teddies1/NTUHPC_parallelisation/README.md

 # NTUHPC_parallelisation
-Code that computes the approximate value of pi using serial and parallel programs
+Mini project to parallelise the approximation of pi using OpenMP